-Section 8.
+Section 7.
 Absences.

-Because of the necessity of obtaining a quorum in order to conduct business, trustees are expected to attend all meetings unless prevented from doing so by a valid reason.
-Trustees who cannot attend a meeting shall notify the Library Director or the President as soon as feasible.
+Because of the necessity of obtaining a quorum in order to conduct business, Board members are expected to attend all meetings unless prevented from doing so by a valid reason.
+Board members who cannot attend a meeting shall notify the Library Director or the President as soon as feasible.